ordina-jworks/ordina-jworks.github.io/_posts/2021-03-15-Getting-started-with-the-pi-pico.md

 Head into the IDE preferences, select the `Languages & Frameworks` option in the sidebar and select the `MicroPython` sub option.
 In this section, check the `Enable MicroPython support` and set the device type to `ESP8266`.
 Finally we need to enter the device path, you could try the auto-detect option, but on my machine that did nothing.
-To get this path we will open Thonny with the Pico plugged in, it will show the device path and we can enter it in PyCharm.
+To get this path we will open Thonny with the Pico plugged in, it will show the device path under preferences/interpreter and we can copy it to PyCharm.

 TODO: Finish